Skip to content

 An immunologist studies the immune system, which is the body’s natural defense against infection and disease.
 They use this knowledge to develop new vaccines and treatments for diseases, as well as to improve our understanding of how the immune system works.

-4. Marine biologist
+4. Marine Biologist

 A marine biologist studies the plants and animals that live in the ocean.
 They use this knowledge to develop new ways to protect endangered species, to study the effects of pollution on marine ecosystems, and to improve our understanding of how ocean ecosystems work.